AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 To configure the behavior of [edges](#edges), use the {api:anychart.charts.Graph#interactivity}interactivity(){api} method, combined with:

 * {api:anychart.core.graph.elements.Interactivity#hoverGap}hoverGap(){api} - to set the trigger area for interacting with edges
-* {api:anychart.core.graph.elements.Interactivity#edges}edges(){api} + `true` / `false` - to enable or disable a special drawing mode that allows optimizing the performance (?)
+* {api:anychart.core.graph.elements.Interactivity#edges}edges(){api} to enable or disable a special drawing mode that allows optimizing the performance (?)

-In the following sample, the hover gap of edges on the first chart is not configured, and for the second chart it is set to 30:
+In the following sample, the trigger area of edges on the first chart is not configured, and for the second chart it is set to 30.
+Try to hover over and select edges to see the difference.

 ```
 // set the hover gap of edges